Herniated Disc

 If the pain does not improve after several weeks of conservative treatment, surgery may be recommended.
 The type of surgery will depend on the location of the herniated disc and the severity of the symptoms.

 If you feel like you may have a herniated disc, it is important to seek medical attention right away.
 The sooner you are diagnosed, the sooner you can start treatment and feel relief from your symptoms.
-Call Hart Garner, MD, today to schedule an appointment.
+Call Dr. Hart Garner today to schedule an appointment.